traffic3d/traffic3d/README.md

 * `-JSONConfigFile "filename.json"` - Import settings from a JSON file (see below for config details)
 * `-OpenScene "Scenes/sceneName.unity"` - Open a scene
 * `-RunBenchmark true|false` - Run Benchmark
+* `-RandomSeed INT` - Set an integer seed for the Unity random number generator

 ### Examples